Murli0399/Java_Interview_Question/README.md

 - 151 .
 What is a linkedHashSet?
 How is different from a HashSet?
 - 152 .
 What is a TreeSet?
 How is different from a HashSet?
 - 153 .
 Can you give examples of implementations of navigableSet?
 - 154 .
-Explain briefly about Queue interface?
+Explain briefly about the Queue interface.
 - 155 .
 What are the important interfaces related to the Queue interface? @
 - 156 .
-Explain about the Deque interface? @
+Explain the Deque interface. @
 - 157 .
-Explain the BlockingQueue interface? @
+Explain the BlockingQueue interface. @
 - 158 .
-What is a priorityQueue? @
+What is a priority queue? @
 - 159 .
 Can you give example implementations of the BlockingQueue interface? @
 - 160 .
-Can you briefly explain about the Map interface?
+Can you briefly explain the Map interface?
 - 161 .
-What is difference between Map and sortedMap?
+What is the difference between Map and a sorted map?
 - 162 .
 What is a HashMap?
 - 163 .
 What are the different methods in a Hash Map?
 - 164 .
 What is a TreeMap?
 How is different from a HashMap?
 - 165 .
-Can you give an example of implementation of navigableMap interface? @
+Can you give an example of the implementation of navigable map interface? @
 - 166 .
 What are the static methods present in the collections class? @

 ### Advanced collections